Joystream/atlas/docs/community/featured-content.md

 4. _Content admin_, using their credentials, makes assets publicly accessible and updates the featured content in Orion
 5. Changes are live in Atlas

-IMPORTANT NOTE 1: for `category featured videos` the order of these will be the same as taken as the mutation submitted to Orion.
+IMPORTANT NOTE 1: For `category featured videos`, the order of these will be the same as the mutation submitted to Orion.

 - This means the first featured video (with an accompanying video file) will take the first spot in videos that show a preview.
 - For videos submitted with only an ID (and no video file) they will occupy the section below in the order submitted.